medplum/medplum/packages/docs/docs/compliance/soc2.md

 sidebar_position: 3
 ---

-# SOC2 Type 2 Certification
+# SOC2 Type II Certification

-Medplum has achieved SOC2 Type 2 certification.
+Medplum has achieved SOC2 Type II certification.
 Customers can request materials in this section to support their own business needs our audit.

 ## Materials and Usage